llvm/llvm-project/amd/device-libs/README.md

 ## BUILDING

 The build requires clang and several llvm development tools.
-This can be built using the amd-stg-open branch of the RadeonOpenCompute modified llvm-project repository where this subdirectory now lives, but the upstream llvm-project should also work.
+These tools can be built using the amd-staging branch of https://github.com/ROCm/llvm-project where this subdirectory now lives.
+Using dev tools build from upstream llvm-project ( https://github.com/llvm/llvm-project/ ) should also work.

-There are two different methods to build the device libraries; as a standalone project or as an llvm external subproject.
+There are two different methods to build the device libraries: as a standalone project or as an llvm external subproject.

 For a standalone build, this will find preexisting clang and llvm